thechrisoshow/promoter/README.md

 promoter is a wrapper for the promoter.io REST API.

-You can find a link to the promoter.io api docs here: https://promoterio.github.io/api/
+You can find the promoter.io api docs here: https://promoterio.github.io/api/

 ## Installation